vaibhavsingh11207-dotcom/Motion_Tracker/README.md

-# Motion_Tracker
-real-time human tracking using esp32, yolov8s.pt and mg90s servo motors .
-An AI and robotics project.
+AI-powered real-time human tracking camera using YOLOv8, ESP32, and a custom pan-tilt mechanism.

 # 🤖 AI-Based Motion Tracking Pan-Tilt Camera Stand

 A DIY AI-powered pan-and-tilt camera stand built using an **ESP32, servo motors, computer vision, and a custom-designed mechanical platform**.